pranavan15/ManagingDatabaseTransactions/README.md

 DATABASE_MAX_POOL_SIZE = 5
 DATABASE_NAME = bankDB
 ```
-First you need to replace `localhost`, `3306`, `username`, `password` the respective MySQL database connection properties in the `ballerina.conf` file.
+First you need to replace `localhost`, `3306`, `username`, `password`, `5` with the respective MySQL database connection properties in the `ballerina.conf` file.
 You can keep the DATABASE_NAME as it is if you don't want to change the name explicitly.

 # --------------- TODO ---------------